olawuyio/snake290/README.md

 The game holds the Snake_game, State, and Render Handler classes, the arena holds the Board class, and the items holds the Player, Food, and Wall classes.
+The Board class contains a 2d array, each integer represents an element on the board, which will be modified in player and food class whenever the snake moves and a new food appears.
+While the index representing the walls shall remain unchanged.

 ## Usage